MattKobayashi/containers/actions-runner/README.md

 # actions-runner

 A GitHub Actions self-hosted runner in an Ubuntu-based Docker image.
-Small, lightweight and (most importantly) up-to-date with source.

 ## Configuration